RGG200/TransportMapMaker/README.md

-# Transport map maker
+# Transport Map Maker

-- Transport map maker is a tool that allows you to make beautiful transport maps very easely
+- Transport Map Maker is a tool that allows you to make beautiful yet simplistic metro/underground transport system maps very easily.